mstudio45/digmacro/README.md

     3) changing the configuration (MIN_CLICK_INTERVAL, TARGET_FPS)
     4) changing your screen resolution
 - **Running from source with macOS is not working well:**
-  - This may be due to using Python from Homebrew, please uninstall python from homebrew and install it from the official site for the best experience running from source.
+  - This may be due to using Python from Homebrew, please uninstall Python from homebrew and install it from the official site for the best experience running from source.
 - **Need help?**
   - Check the [Changelogs](CHANGELOGS.md) for updates or create a new issue in this repository.